 \subsection{Motivation}

 Let $g\:T\into Z$ be a closed immersion.
-If $f\:T\to Y$ is also a closed immersion then the pinching $X=Y\coprod_TZ$ can be viewed as the scheme obtained by gluing $Y$ and $Z$ along the closed subscheme $T$.
+If $f\:T\to Y$ is also a closed immersion, then the pinching $X=Y\coprod_TZ$ can be viewed as the scheme obtained by gluing $Y$ and $Z$ along the closed subscheme $T$.

 A more interesting and less intuitive case is the case when $f$ is an affine open immersion, or, more generally, a pro-open immersion; e.g., the embedding of the generic point.
-In this case we call the Ferrand's pushout {\em composition}, and say that $X$ is obtained by composing $Y$ and $Z$ along $T$.
+In this case we call the Ferrand pushout {\em composition}, and say that $X$ is obtained by composing $Y$ and $Z$ along $T$.
 At first glance, gluing an open subscheme of $Y$ to a closed subscheme of $Z$ may seem unnatural.
-For example, such pushout is usually not noetherian even if $Y$ and $Z$ are.
-Nevertheless, compositions appear naturally in the theory of valuations, since any valuation ring of non-zero finite height is composed of valuation rings of height one, and on the geometric side this corresponds to the composition of spectra of valuation rings of height one.

-Composition of valuations is a basic tool in the theory of valuations, cf. \cite[\S2]{temst}.
-Thus, compositions of schemes appear naturally in applications of valuation theory to algebraic geometry, such as the study of relative Riemann-Zariski spaces and the proof of Nagata's compactification theorem by the first author \cite[\S2.3]{temrz}.
+For example, such pushout is usually non-noetherian even if $Y$ and $Z$ are.
+Nevertheless, compositions naturally appear in the theory of valued rings and schemes over them.
+For example, any valuation ring of non-zero finite height is composed of valuation rings of height one, and on the geometric side this corresponds to the composition of spectra of valuation rings of height one.
+More generally, compositions of schemes appear in applications of valuation theory to algebraic geometry, such as the study of relative Riemann-Zariski spaces and the proof of Nagata's compactification theorem by the first author \cite[\S2.3]{temrz}.
 Similarly, D. Rydh uses compositions in his work \cite[\S6]{Rydh} on Nagata's compactification of certain classes of algebraic stacks.

-In the sequel papers \cite{pruf, nag} we define valuation algebraic spaces and use them to study RZ spaces in the category of algebraic spaces, obtaining as an application a new proof of Nagata's compactification for algebraic spaces.
+In the sequel papers \cite{pruf, nag} we define valuation algebraic spaces, and use them to study RZ spaces in the category of algebraic spaces, obtaining, as an application, a new proof of Nagata's compactification for algebraic spaces.
 Composing valuation algebraic spaces plays an important technical role in these papers.
-Although we will only use compositions in our applications, and the proofs are slightly easier when $f$ is a monomorphism, we decided to study arbitrary Ferrand's pushouts in the category of algebraic spaces because the main results hold true in this generality, and the additional arguments needed for this case are not very involved.
+Although we only use compositions in our applications, and the proofs are slightly easier when $f$ is a monomorphism, we decided to study arbitrary Ferrand pushouts in the category of algebraic spaces because the main results hold true in this generality, and the additional arguments needed for this case are not very involved.